 Marketing is a key factor in driving customers into the salon.
 Place salon advertisements on local websites and publications that have a similar target market with the salon.
 Cross-promotions are also a good marketing strategy.

 Promote your salon services to businesses that offer complementary services, like make-up artists, wedding planners, and image consultants.
 You may also offer discounts or create a customer referral program with exciting rewards and let your customers do the marketing for you.
+You can use the best QR Code generator to create QR Codes to discount your customers and to build an easy and secure referral ecosystem.
 Utilize major social media platforms such as Facebook, Instagram, and Twitter; and maximize their features at your disposal.

 Automate Your Salon